The Genesis Chronicles: A Proposed History Of The Morning Of The World

 Besides these, there were some also-rans, places where progress toward civilization was made at a very early date, but halted before it was complete.
 One such place is the lower Jordan valley; millennia before Joshua there was a thriving community at Jericho, and at a site called Tell Ghassul just across the river.
 Other places worthy of note are some villages in Thailand and north Vietnam, that were turning out pottery and bronze work in the fourth millennium B.C.; Catal Huyuk in southern Turkey; Varna and Lepenski Vir in the Balkans, and the recently discovered BMAC culture in Turkmenistan.
 These sites astonish the excavators with technology that turns up centuries earlier than expected; in the Jordan towns, for instance, even the oldest level reveals bricks and irrigation ditches.
 Why they ultimately failed is a case where the jury is still out, since they left no writings to tell us their story.
 Perhaps it comes from the fact that these communities only had a few people in them; Jericho, for instance, only once had as many as 2,000 residents; the largest of these stone age settlements, Catal Huyuk, could support 7,000.
 With a neighborhood that small, it only takes one good famine or epidemic to reduce a social unit to a point from which it cannot recover.
 Warfare was also a possible culprit, now that the villagers had something worth taking; the massive walls of Jericho testify that this was a real danger.

-We don't have to give the Antarctic and Oceanic regions much attention, because no habitable land exists in the former, and there are only islands (no continents) in the latter.
+We don't have to give the Antarctic and Oceanic regions much attention, because the former is too cold to have any habitable land, and there are only islands (no continents) in the latter.
 Of the other six, the Palearctic zone is beyond a doubt the friendliest to civilization.
 This zone had not one, but three of the places where civilization got started after Babel (Egypt, Mesopotamia and China).
 It also had the most of all four items on the list above.
 We already noted that most of the world's domesticated animals come from western Asia, and a good portion of the plants as well.
 In fact, Deuteronomy 8:8 lists seven crops that are indigenous to the Holy Land: wheat, barley, grapes, olives, dates, figs and pomegranates.

 There was also plenty of room to grow them in, because the Palearctic zone has three large areas suitable for farming: the Mediterranean basin, the Fertile Crescent, and the north China plain.
 Because the Mediterranean and Fertile Crescent zones are next to each other, contact between them was established at a very early date, allowing for the transfer of goods and knowledge, and both were in contact with China by the second century B.C., if not sooner.
 Finally, because Babel had been located in this zone, it had the largest population base; large communities are necessary for a specialization of jobs and to make research possible.
 Populations in the other zones are mere offshoots of the original one located here.